jamesdanielwhitford/sentry-shopify/session-replay-in-ecommerce-env/session-replay-in-ecommerce-env.md

 Modern ecommerce checkout flows involve multiple services working together: inventory validation, tax calculation, shipping rates, discount application, payment processing, and order creation.
 When any of these steps fails or performs slowly, users experience checkout abandonment without understanding why.
 Our implementation creates a realistic scenario where multiple services can fail independently, helping demonstrate how Sentry's unified monitoring reveals the complete picture.

-### Step 1: Modify the Existing Button Structure
+### Step 1: Modify the existing button structure

-In your Shopify admin, navigate to "Online Store" then "Themes", click the three dots on your active theme, then "Edit code".
-Open `snippets/cart-summary.liquid` and find this existing button:
+In the Shopify admin, navigate to "Online Store" then "Themes", click the three dots on the active theme, then "Edit code".
+Open `snippets/cart-summary.liquid` and find this existing button in the `div` with the class `cart__ctas`:

 ```html
 <button